 You are in an unfamiliar and potentially overwhelming situation.
 You’ve been injured in a truck crash and you are left dealing with the physical, financial, and emotional consequences of your injuries.
 While you were not the one who caused the crash, the driver, the trucking company and the insurance company are not willing to compensate you for your losses.

 Instead, you are going to have to fight for your fair recovery.
-An experienced truck accident lawyer in our Cedar Rapids, Des Moines, or Quad Cities office can help you negotiate a settlement or go to court if you contact us before the statute of limitations expires.
+An experienced truck accident lawyer in our Cedar Rapids, Des Moines, or Davenport office can help you negotiate a settlement or go to court if you contact us before the statute of limitations expires.

 Eight Things You Should Know About Truck Crashes